spearheadsys/check_mk-documentation/README.md

 # Check_MK Documentation
 Welcome to our Check_MK documentation.
-This project is primarily used by [https://spearhead.systems](Spearhead) employeed as part of our training and quickstart guides when starting out with Check_MK.
+This project is primarily used by [https://spearhead.systems](Spearhead) employees as part of our training and quickstart guides when starting out with Check_MK.
 We are delighted if it can help others as well.